pritamnu/ContentGuard.AI/README.md

 Steps for deploying the REST API server
 ========================================

-1. git clone this repo
+1. git clone this repo: https://github.com/<username>/ContentGuard.AI.git
 2. Create the virtual environment
 3. Activate the virtual environment
 4. Execute: pip install -r requirements.txt [One time only]